-We perform the proposed ROC curve analysis on both $sph2$ and $nrc3$ \varADI{} sequences with $s=100$ for each.
-For this assessment, a detection is defined as a blob in the final detection map with at least one pixel above the threshold inside a circular aperture of diameter equal to the FWHM centered at the position of each injection of both $\mathcal{D}_{eval}^{sph2}$ and $\mathcal{D}_{eval}^{nrc3}$.
-With the aim to benchmark NA-\varSODINN{}, we include in this evaluation the annular-PCA algorithm \citep{Absil2013Searching}, as implemented in the \texttt{VIP} Python package \citep{Gomez2017VIP,Christiaens2023VIP}, the \varSODINN{} framework by \cite{Gomez2018Supervised}, and two hybrid detection models.
+We perform the proposed ROC curve analysis on both $sph2$ and $nrc3$ \varADI{} sequences, with $s=100$ for each.
+For this assessment, a detection is defined as a blob in the final detection map with at least one pixel above the threshold inside a circular aperture of diameter equal to the FWHM centred at the position of each injection.
+With the aim of benchmarking NA-\varSODINN{}, we include in this evaluation the annular-PCA algorithm \citep{Absil2013Searching} as implemented in the \texttt{VIP} Python package \citep{Gomez2017VIP,Christiaens2023VIP}, the \varSODINN{} framework by \cite{Gomez2018Supervised}, and two hybrid detection models.
 These hybrid models are modifications of \varSODINN{} to include only one of the two additional features introduced in NA-\varSODINN{}: the adaptation to noise regimes, or the addition of S/N curves in the training.
-Hereafter, we refer to them respectively as \textit{\varSODINN{}+Split} and \textit{\varSODINN{}+S/N}.
-In the same spirit as an ablation study, these two hybrid models are included in our evaluation in order to provide information about the added value of each approach separately for the task of detection.
+Hereafter, we refer to them respectively as \varSODINN{}+Split and \varSODINN{}+S/N. In the same spirit as an ablation study, these two hybrid models are included in our evaluation in order to provide information about the added value of each approach separately for the task of detection.
 It is worth mentioning that instead of retraining all considered \varSODINN{}-based models every time a different fake companion is injected into each evaluation set, we train them once per ADI sequence.
 While retraining would be more accurate, as the presence of an injected fake companion could slightly perturb the $c_{-}$ class, we assume that our augmentation strategy (Sect.~\ref{sec:sodinn_generation}) mitigates this perturbation and does not significantly impact the training process and the model's performance.
 Moreover, using the same model to detect all fake companion injections in a single ADI sequence saves computation time.